 There is a comprehensive body of research that illustrates that children benefit when both their parents have paid time away from work to spend time with and take care of them.
 But the vast majority of men don’t take more than a week off when they do have it, and they’re less likely to take time for a second child, Bloomberg reported.

 The new research found that 47 percent of the male respondents were in favor of their paternity leave policies, but only took one week or less off.
 And only 14 percent of fathers who took leave used more than two weeks, Industry Week reported.
-The study found that men with higher levels of income are more likely to take paid leave and spend longer periods of time with their newborns than father who work part time.
-Fathers who earn less or work part time are less likely to take paid leave and take shorter leaves when they do largely because they're not in the financial positions to take time off.
-Even if it's paid, it's not necessarily enough.
+The study also found that new fathers who have higher salaries are more likely to take advantage of paid-family leave policies than men who work part-time.
+Those who make less don't necessarily feel like they can take the time off, even if it is paid, since it might not be enough.

 "This privileged position may suggest that the opportunity cost of taking leave is higher for fathers with high incomes than for fathers with lower incomes—especially if wage replacement is less than 100 percent," Petts explained, according to Industry Week.
 Plus, higher incomes may be linked to greater benefits and autonomy in one’s career.

 Women, of course, face the same financial challenges — only exacerbated thanks to the gender pay gap.
 But there's the expectation that they'll stay home to care for their children regardless of the pay they will or won't receive.
 There are societal pressures on both men and women to fulfill these gender roles in the home and in the workplace, and the poor structure of paid parental leave policies (even though it's a good thing that they are offered), is a major contributor.